aquametalabs/aquameta/docs/cheatsheet.md

 ```

 ### Javascript

+A widget's Javascript is executed after the widget's HTML and CSS are inserted into the page.
+From the Javascript, you can insert data into the widget's HTML, bind DOM events to handler functions, access the database, and more.

 Typically the fist line of a widget sets up the `w` variable, a jQuery object that references this widget:

 ```javascript